frederic-perez/AmE-dictionary/data/idioms.md

 __by any chance__ :dart::two: Used as a polite emphasis to a request or question.
 Used especially in questions, to ask whether something is true, possible, etc: _Are you in love with him, by any chance?_ _Would you by any chance happen to know where the subway is from here?_
 __by any means__ :two::hammer:
 __by design__ :dart: Deliberately and purposefully; as one planned or intended. _I assure you that everything you saw has happened by design._
-__by dint of (something)__ Due to something.
+__by dint of (something)__ :two: Due to something.
 The largely outdated word “dint” refers to force or effort. _By dint of hard work, I was able to get an A in my math class this semester._
 __by far__ By a large amount; by a lot.
 __by force__
 __by hell or high water__ :two: By any means necessary; regardless of any difficulty, problem, or obstacle. _By hell or high water, I am going to make it to your wedding!_